 preening him like a groom before his wedding.

-It startles her when his legs become untucked,
+She is startled when his legs become untucked

 then shoves the whole damn turkey into the oven.

 While attending a poetry session at a Writer’s Conference a few weeks ago, we were challenged to write a poem about someone’s kitchen, but not our own.
-We were to make it feel like a nesting spot for the subject.
-We were to incorporate the words “tenderly”, “into the oven” and “dead”; and introduce someone new—real or imaginary—halfway through the poem.
+We were to make it feel like a comfort spot for the subject.
+We were to incorporate the words “tenderly”, “into the oven” and “dead”; and introduce someone new, either real or imaginary, halfway through the poem.
 In the last sentence, we were instructed to use a word we wouldn’t ordinarily use (guess which one that is)!
-This is the result of that challenge, and also my response to today’s one-word prompt: Nest
+This is the result of that challenge.

 Image source: Pinterest